CFDHubUserGuide/UserGuide/Software.rst

 .. _MatlabMultipleNodes:

-Interactive job on multiple nodes
+Batch job on multiple nodes
 -------------------------------

 This guide is intended to guide the user through the submission of a Matlab job on multiple nodes.